Global Mental Health

 Dr. Ravindran trained in psychiatry at the University of London, followed by an MSc in Neurobiology from Brunel University and a PhD in Behavioural Neurosciences from Liverpool John Moores University.
 He is a Fellow of the Royal College of Physicians and Surgeons of Canada, and a Fellow of the Royal College of Psychiatrists of the UK.

 His wide-ranging research interests are in the areas of psychopharmacology and behavioural neurosciences, and his clinical focus is in mood and anxiety disorders.
-He has held grant funding from national and international agencies, has published widely in his areas of interest, and is a two-time recipient of the R. O. Jones Research Paper Award from the Canadian Psychiatric Association.
+He has held grant funding from national and international agencies, has published widely in his areas of interest.
+He has been honored with the Donald A. Wasylenki Award for international partnerships, education, and social responsibility; the Mary Seeman Award for Clinical Excellence from the University of Toronto; and is a two-time recipient of the R. O. Jones Research Paper Award from the Canadian Psychiatric Association.

 Reflecting his long-standing interest in global mental health issues, Dr. Ravindran is active in several international organizations that focus on mental health training, capacity building and humanitarian aid in developing countries.
 He is an active member of the International Health Group at CAMH, is a founding member of the Asian Federation of Psychiatric Associations (AFPA) (a World Psychiatric Association affiliate), and is Chair of the South Asian Forum for Mental Health and Psychiatry International, Canadian Chapter.